thedigitalchief/thedigitalchief/README.md

 #  About Me

-  👨🏻‍💻  Skilled software developer with experience in TypeScript and JavaScript, and expertise in frameworks like React, Node.js, as well as, databases, servers, and APIs.
-Additionally, I have experience with with machine learning and big data stacks. <br>
+  👨🏻‍💻  Skilled developer with experience in full stack and AI development. <br>

-  🤝 I am a driven computer science undergradudate interested in building scalable software that will improve and enable more in people's lives.
+  🤝 I am a driven individual interested in building scalable software that will improve and enable more in people's lives.
 Let's work together to bring your ideas to life! <br>

-  💡 I am currently working with full-stack SAAS interfaces and progressive web applications. <br>
+  💡 I am currently working on full-stack SAAS and progressive web apps. <br>

   🏄‍♂️ My hobbies include surfing, tennis, chess, video editing, and watching cinema. <br>

-  If you're interested, please feel free to reach out to me.
-I always enjoy meeting new peers and working in collaborative team environments.<br>
+  If you're interested, please feel free to reach out! <br>